arunreddy-padala/Android_ChatBot/README.md

-# Android_ChatBot
+# ChatBot_Android

-Simple Chat Bot using Android
+This project showcases a Simple ChatBot application developed in Java, using Android Studio and the Volley library for network operations.
+The app interfaces with the BrainShop API to fetch and display automated responses based on user inputs.

-Langauges and Frameworks: Java, Volley, Android Studio
+Technologies and Frameworks: Java, Volley, Android Studio

-A) Built a ChatBot App that outputs automated response based on user input message.
-API used for the bot response has been leveraged from BrainShop.

-B) Used Volley to establish network connections and requests.
-Additionally, used JSONObjectRequest to parse the JSON data.

-C) Visualised the user and bot responses using a recyler view.
+Features:
+- Automated Responses: The chatbot generates responses using the BrainShop API based on the messages it receives from users.
+- Network Communication: Network requests are managed with Volley, utilizing JSONObjectRequest for efficient JSON data parsing.
+- UI Components: Conversations are displayed in a clean and scrollable layout using a RecyclerView, enhancing the visual experience and user interaction.